jsous/starter-academic/content/talk/Talk2/index.md

 ---
-title: Light bipolarons stabilized by strong Peierls electron-vibration coupling
+title: "Light bipolarons stabilized by strong Peierls electron-vibration coupling: A new hope for high-Tc superconductivity"

 event:
 event_url: ''